akufenstudio/orchestra/README.md

     });

 ## Resources
-* Access the API indice here.
+* Access the API indice [here](http://akufenstudio.github.io/orchestra/).
-* Documentation on how to use the library can be found here.
+* Documentation on how to use the library can be found in the [wiki](https://github.com/akufenstudio/orchestra/wiki).

 ## License
 Please see the [license file](https://github.com/akufenstudio/orchestra/blob/master/LICENSE) for more information.